 I am an Assistant Professor in the Computer Science Department at the University of Southern California.
-With my colleagues Ramesh Govindan and Minlan Yu, I run a networking and systems research group.
+With my colleagues Ramesh Govindan, Minlan Yu, and Wyatt Lloyd, I run a networking and systems research group.

 Internet Content Delivery: Increasingly, most Internet traffic comes from a small number of content providers, content delivery networks, and cloud providers.
 We work on a number of projects to understand and improve these services, including: